pfaw/TI_RTOS_SENSHUB_TIVAC_TM4C123GXL/README.md

 - The project started from a code composer studio example.
 It had senshub working with the TM4C129g, uisng TI-RTOS.
   - I changed the pins used and changed the written API to what is used when using the TM4C123GXL MCU when using TI libraries as opposed      to when using the TM4C129g

-- You can use this project as a jump off point if you're using the TIVA C, senshub, and are aiming to use TI-RTOS as middleware in your project
+- You can use this project as a jump off point if you're using the TIVA C, senshub, and are aiming to use TI-RTOS as middleware in your project.
+If you have the hardware and connections made, the project does the initalizations necesary and the data should be read and printed to your console in Code Composer Studio.

+Instructions:
+  1) Open Code Composer Studio after downloading the zip
+  2) You click on projects then on the project extracted from the zip.
+  3) You copy it into your workplace
+  4) Clean and build
+  5) Have fun